-Covered Individuals will be disciplined for violations of Applicable Law, the Compliance Program, and any other employee-related policies.
+Covered Individuals will be disciplined for violations of Applicable Law, the Compliance Program, and any other Covered Individual-related policies.

 You will be held accountable for violations of Applicable Law or the Compliance Program.
 Grounds for disciplinary action may include: